 A book allows you to quickly get up to speed without having to dig and scroll through article after article and source after source.

-The following list of books about celiac disease and gluten sensitivities contain important information about how to survive without gluten and make sense of the information floating around out there.
+The following list of books about celiac disease and gluten sensitivities contains important information about how to survive without gluten and makes sense of the information floating around out there.

 Best Gluten-Free Diet Books